ofiwg/libfabric/man/fi_cxi.7.md

     applications which rely on middleware, and middleware defaults the completion queue size to the provider default.

+*FI_CXI_DISABLE_CQ_HUGETLB*
+:   By default, the provider will attempt to allocate 2 MiB hugetlb pages for
+    provider event queues used to implement a libfabric completion queue.
+    Disabling hugetlb support will cause the provider to fallback to memory allocators using host page sizes.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>